Skip to main content

 Cleaning, gardening or decorating

-Cleaning charges are the most common reason for deposit deductions.
+Cleaning charges are the most common reason for landlords to keep money from a deposit.

 It can be very frustrating when you've worked hard to clean the property before you leave.